 Looking to explore more of Laos beyond the usual destinations Luang Prabang and Vientiane?
-I had a chance to check out an under-the-radar spot in Central Laos on a writing assignment known as the Laos Loop, where I travelled through Bolikhamxay and Khammouane provinces on a 5-day road trip that started and ended in Vientiane.
-If you are keen to see a very untouristy and natural side of Laos, here’s a guide on things to do on the Laos Loop.
+I had a chance to check out an under-the-radar spot in Central Laos on a writing assignment.
+Known as the Laos Loop, I travelled through the Bolikhamxay and Khammouane provinces on a 5-day road trip that started and ended in Vientiane.
+If you are keen to see a very untouristy and natural side of Laos, here’s a guide on what to see and things to do on the Laos Loop.

 - Getting to Central Laos

 - Things to do on the Laos Loop

 The Loop is definitely off the beaten path – it’s mostly known to western bike-riders looking for their next big adventure, but Laos Tourism is looking to open up more of the country to more mainstream tourists.
 This media trip was pretty interesting because they invited a mix of journalists and tour agents from various countries around the region to experience the Loop and give feedback on how we think it can be promoted or improved upon for your general tourists.

 Props to all the awesome people I met on this trip and the Straits Times who sent me on this journey in the first place – read my article online here or at the ST website (paywall) and check out the video I made.

 The Laos Loop is a route that circles around the Phou Hin Poun National Park in the Khammouane province east from Vientiane by road.
 Most international tourists will probably enter Laos via Vientiane so you will pass through Bolikhamsay province en route to Khammouane.